How to feed the hungry, protect health professionals and support service workers during the pandemic - Local News 8

 As schools shut down and shift to online learning, some kids in low-income households are losing access to free meals at school.
 The USDA is working to extend some free meal services, and several non-profits are helping fill the gap.
 You can find out how to help them here.

 Older adults are among the most vulnerable during this pandemic.
 Meals on Wheels provides home delivery of food to seniors.
 The organization faces an increased need for volunteers and donations right now.
-Many Meals on Wheels’ regular volunteers are 60 years or older.
+Many regular Meals on Wheels volunteers are more than 60 years old.

 Protecting healthcare workers